Eztero/Waira-monitor/README.md

 ## Compilation

-You must first install the dependencies required to compile Waira-monitor
+You must first install the dependencies required to compile Waira-monitor.

     sudo apt install g++ make libncurses-dev libcurl4-openssl-dev

+On some linux systems it gives an error when compiling ncursesw, in that case you must install this dependency.

+    sudo apt install libncursesw5-dev

 then download the most recent version from the reread tab, and unzip it in the directory you want, in that same directory you will now see a file called "Makefile" and a folder called "src".
 Now in your terminal you must go to the directory where you unzipped the Waira-monitor and perform a make.

     make

-This will generate a file called "wairamonitor"
+This will generate a file called "wairamonitor".

 you can run with: